CESNET/metacentrum-user-docs/docs/related/jupyter/index.md

 ![pic](jupyterhub-spawning-options-extended.png)

 You can use the default set of options and click Start, or you can individually set each option so that it is compatible with the qsub command and its parameter syntax.
-If you want to work on gpus, you need to select the gpu_jupyter queue and set the number of gpus to 1 or 2.
+If you want to work on gpus, you need to select the `gpu_jupyter` queue and set the number of gpus to 1 or 2.

 This queue starts jobs only on the Adan cluster that has 2x Nvidia Tesla T4 cards, which offer the tensor cores for accelerated AIs.
-The last two parameters (prologue and epilogue commands) are optional, prologue works the same way as .jupyter_bashrc, entered commands are executed before the jupyter notebook server is started, and epilogue commands are executed if the notebook server ends unexpectedly (right now there is no limit to how long the notebook server runs, so every job is being killed by the PBS walltime watchdog, so don't be alarmed that all your jupyterhub PBS jobs end with a non-zero exit code).
-Very rarely the spawning process can fail for some unknown reason (disappearing from the queue, being stuck on the loading page during the "Cluster job running... waiting to connect" state for more than roughly 5 minutes, etc.), in which case just repeat the process and create a new notebook.
+The last two parameters (prologue and epilogue commands) are optional, prologue works the same way as `.jupyter_bashrc`, entered commands are executed before the jupyter notebook server is started, and epilogue commands are executed if the notebook server ends unexpectedly (right now there is no limit to how long the notebook server runs, so every job is being killed by the PBS walltime watchdog, so don't be alarmed that all your jupyterhub PBS jobs end with a non-zero exit code).

+Very rarely the spawning process can fail for some unknown reason (disappearing from the queue, being stuck on the loading page during the `Cluster job running... waiting to connect` state for more than roughly 5 minutes, etc.), in which case just repeat the process and create a new notebook.
 If you encounter persistent problem, contact the admins using the information on the bottom of this wiki page.

 ## Spawning process

-To setup your own personal environment on the target PBS node, define your own .jupyter_bashrc in your home directory /storage/brno2/home/$USER (in the near future you will be able to change this path, for now it is hard coded), which will be sourced at the start of each PBS job.
+To setup your own personal environment on the target PBS node, define your own `.jupyter_bashrc` in your home directory `/storage/brno2/home/$USER` (in the near future you will be able to change this path, for now it is hard coded), which will be sourced at the start of each PBS job.
 Use this file to load modules, define environment variables, etc.

-Example of .jupyter_bashrc:
+Example of `.jupyter_bashrc`:

 ```
 module load cuda-10.1 cudnn-7.6.4-cuda10.1